Code Mixologist : A Practitioner's Guide to Building Code-Mixed LLMs: Conclusion

 \section{Conclusion}

-This work provides a comprehensive overview of code-mixing and code-switching (CSW) challenges, presenting a taxonomy, datasets, training strategies, and evaluation methods.
-Our analysis shows that LLM proficiency with CSW requires explicit, targeted interventions rather than emerging naturally.
-Key insights reveal that effective CSW modeling demands a multi-faceted approach: CSW-aware pre-training, post-training adaptations (instruction tuning, reinforcement learning), and mechanistic control paradigms.
-Critically, standard automatic evaluation metrics are often unreliable; the field must shift toward human-centered evaluation frameworks.
-We propose a roadmap for robust, fair, and safe CSW-capable systems, requiring community efforts to: expand data diversity beyond English-centric sources, advance multi-turn generative task research, reform evaluation methodologies, and develop CSW-aware safety alignments to address unique vulnerabilities.
-We invite the community to adopt shared standards that embrace global linguistic diversity.
+This survey provides a comprehensive overview of CSW challenges in the LLM era.
+Our analysis shows that effective CSW modeling demands explicit interventions: CSW-aware pre-training, post-training adaptations, and mechanistic control.
+Standard automatic metrics are unreliable; the field must shift toward human-centered evaluation.
+We propose a roadmap requiring community efforts to expand data diversity, reform evaluation, and develop CSW-aware safety alignments.